User roles and permissions in Promo on Demand

 Team Member Recommended Role Why

-Floor Supervisor (running events) Frontend Runs games and drawings during the promotion.
+Floor Staff / Promotions Host Frontend Runs games and drawings during promotions.
+Sees only what games are assigned to them.
 No config access needed.

 Creating & Managing Users